 \subsection{General results on adjunctions and mapping spaces}

 In this subsection, we prove several general results on adjunctions between \(\infty\)-categories which will be used in the subsequent sections.
-Firstly, we give the following ``trapezoid'' lemma on pullback diagrams which will be one of the central ingredients in proofs in the subsequent sections.
+First, we give the following ``trapezoid'' lemma on pullback diagrams, which will be one of the main ingredients in the proofs of the subsequent sections.